Chris Kirk Betting Profile: The Sentry - PGA TOUR

 Kirk's Recent Performances

-- Over his last five tournaments, Kirk has finished in the top 20 once.
+- Kirk has made the weekend and finished in the top 20 on the leaderboard once over his last five appearances.

 - Out of the last five tournaments he's entered, he made the cut three times.